rblopes/generator-phaser-plus/README.md

 }
 ```

-For example, when using the `scene` generator, Yeoman will read the related data to perform its task: the destination directory where the created scene should be placed, and some other data required to update the scene index module with the new entry.
+For example, when using the `scene` generator, Yeoman will consume the related data to perform its task: the destination directory where the new scene module should be placed, and some other data required to update the scene index module with the new entry.

-This file is required by Yeoman and you should keep a backup of it in case you want to continue using `generator-phaser-plus` with your project.
+This file is required by Yeoman and you should keep it in case you want to continue using `generator-phaser-plus` with your project.

 >   **NOTE**: You may be asked about `.yo-rc.json` contents when posting an issue.